Rollins Pass: Images of America (2018)

-Rollins Pass (available in paperback and hardcover) by B. Travis Wright, MPS and Kate Wright, MBA with a foreword by professional archaeologist Jason M. LaBelle, PhD
+Rollins Pass: Images of America (available in paperback and hardcover) by B. Travis Wright, MPS and Kate Wright, MBA with a foreword by professional archaeologist Jason M. LaBelle, PhD

-It is the hope of the authors that “Rollins Pass” will deliver a lasting impact to help preserve 10,000 years of our shared cultural history on this remarkable mountain pass; lest it become trodden upon or disappear before the next generation can visit and appreciate this resplendent place.
+It is the hope of the authors that “Rollins Pass” will deliver a lasting impact to help preserve the more than 10,000 years of our shared cultural history on this remarkable mountain pass; lest it become trodden upon or disappear before the next generation can visit and appreciate this resplendent place.

 “Rollins Pass” contains many rare images—in pristine quality.
 Incredibly, this is the only book on Rollins Pass to feature an image of John Quincy Adams Rollins, after whom Rollins Pass was named.
 Also included are several 19th-century stereocard images documenting landscapes as they were before the railroad.
 The work includes dozens of incredible photographs from the personal collection of a railroad engineer, John T. Trezise, who worked on Rollins Pass.